Drasenix/openmw-show-gold-amount/README.txt

 How to use

-In game, you can now Prepare your weapon with a left click.
+In game, you can now show your gold amount on HUD.